bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-17.md

 - [x] Maybe I should start using Forest again.
 It's a good way to time deep work.
 - [ ] 33 Strategies of War - Robert Greene
 - [ ] Mastery - Robert Greene
-- [ ] Look into Super Audio Cart for sound sources.
+- [x] Look into Super Audio Cart for sound sources.
+- [ ] Install Super Audio Cart
+- [ ] Download MP3 for inspiration songs.
 - [ ] Might be nice to have a way to layer sound effects more natively in my sfx system - instead of having to tell it to play two sounds, have some way to have a single effect contain multiple 'sounds'.
 Probably can do this by making Effect.new not take anything in ctor, then chain something like ".sound(....)" in a builder pattern.
 - [ ] Start looking into AP test prep - build up some study guides and question banks, annotated exam solutions, etc.